 The mechanic will use their calibrated tools to turn off the warning light.
 Once the problem is resolved, the light shouldn’t come back on.

-Some people recommended resetting the ECU to reset the system on its own.
+Some people recommend resetting the ECU to reset the system on its own.
 This would be done by disconnecting the battery for thirty minutes.
 However, we don’t recommend this method because of the inconvenience it can cause with other systems in your vehicle.

 Recalibrate FCW System